sixeyed/docker-windows-workshop/frontend-reverse-proxy.md

 ## The reverse proxy

-We'll use [Nginx]() as the proxy.
+We'll use [Nginx](http://nginx.org/en/) as the proxy.
 All requests will come to Nginx, and it will proxy content from the homepage container or the original app container, based on the requested route.

-Nginx can do a lot more than that - in the [configuration file]() we're setting up caching, and you can also use Nginx for SSL termination.
+Nginx can do a lot more than that - in the [nginx.conf configuration file](./frontend-reverse-proxy/reverse-proxy/conf/nginx.conf) we're setting up caching, and you can also use Nginx for SSL termination.

 .exercise[
     - Build the reverse proxy image: